nayanemaia/nayanemaia/README.md

 ## I am an agronomist turned data scientist, I am also a PhD student in Agronomy with emphasis on soil science, climate change and artificial intelligence.

-- 💻📈 I’m currently working as a Data Science and Researcher
+- 💻📈 I’m currently working as a Data Scientist
 - 🌱 I’m currently working with Agronomist
 - 👯📊 I’m looking to collaborate on Data Science with groups as WiDS Unesp, Neuron DS&AI/USP, Data Girls-USP, Pyladies